 And they were stronger marquee matches than they had this year.
 But still, it ended up doing alright.
 Not too bad.”

 Pat McAfee took a shot at AEW for the Double or Nothing having empty seats.
-Even NXT dropped couple of shady references about Double or Nothing on this week’s episode as well.
+Even NXT dropped a couple of shady references about Double or Nothing on this week’s episode as well.
 Regardless, Double Or Nothing still managed to be a worthwhile event and that’s what matters to Tony Khan.

 What’s your view on AEW Double Or Nothing’s success?
 Do you think the show could have been better?
 Let us know in the comments!